Berezovo, Soloneshensky District, Altai Krai

 Berezovo (Берёзово) is a rural locality (a selo) in Soloneshensky District, Altai Krai, Russia.
 The population was 45 as of 2013.
-There are 2 streets.
+There are 2 streets-- typical for a very small rural settlement.
+Altai Krai is a large agricultural and mountainous region in Western Siberia, Russia.

 Geography

 Berezovo is located 45 km north of Soloneshnoye (the district's administrative centre) by road.
 Kamyshenka is the nearest rural locality.